Martiless/flawlesscooking/README.md

 ## Testing:

+To watch a video of my testing please click [here](https://youtu.be/Qo0AyoJxu1c)

 ### Home page:

 * Each button on the navigation bar were tested to make sure they brought you to the correct place.